 The 120 credit, 32 month occupational therapy doctorate (OTD) program derives from a practice-scholar model emphasizing the integration of scholarly knowledge in professional practice.
 The culminating project and attendant doctoral courses aim to facilitate the student’s personal growth of reflective practice skills and lifelong learning for an extensively prepared entry into the profession of occupational therapy.
 Going beyond the generalist requirements of a master’s level program, the doctoral coursework for WCU's Doctor of Occupational Therapy program provides the student with a deepened engagement with practice skills, innovation, occupational therapy and occupational science theory, and research thereby building a solid foundation for future leadership and advocacy within occupational therapy and the workplace.

-Within the OTD program, students develop competency in integrative thinking about humans as occupational beings to provide occupation-based occupational therapy services to meet a diverse range of needs.
+Within the OTD program, students develop competency in integrative thinking about humans as occupational beings in which to provide occupation-based occupational therapy services to meet a diverse range of needs.
 Intervention courses give students experience utilizing state-of-the-art equipment, a medical simulation lab, and advanced practice modalities.
 The integrative pedagogy builds a sophisticated understanding of occupational performance with an emphasis on viewing humans as biopsychosocial beings.
 Coursework extensively prepares them for Fieldwork Level I and II experiences which take place from trimesters II-VI.

 Learning is Doing

 We believe our students learn best through active participation.
 Ongoing experiential education is achieved through hands-on implementation of classroom theory, and through fieldwork, obtaining real-world skills in a variety of practice settings.
 Active participation advances the students’ practice and communication skills; enabling them to take on increased responsibility over the course of their fieldwork with greater confidence.

 Student-Centric Educational Environment